devadarshh/Smart_Healthcare_Management_System/README.md

 2. Request services, book appointments, or view medical records.
 3. Healthcare professionals can manage appointments, view patient history, and update the system through their dashboard.
 ```

-You can now copy this and paste it directly into your `README.md` file!